Listen With Your Heart

 Try not to give advice.
-Giving advice is hard when you are not in the person’s situation.
+Giving good advice is hard when you are not in the person’s shoes.
 It’s safer to ask questions or listen.

 Do not say, “I know how you feel.”
-The person may become angry because you really don’t know how they feel.
+The person may get angry because you really don’t know how they feel.

 If you’re feeling tearful, explain this to the person with cancer.
 Be brief in your explanation.
 Stay away for a time until you can be there without the patient having to comfort you.

 Try to do as many things together as possible.
-If you used to play cards—play cards now!
-If you used to go to the movies together—keep going to movies.
+If you used to play cards – play cards now!
+If you used to go to the movies together – keep going to movies or watch movies together at home.
 Use your judgment about your loved one’s energy level.
-Ask them if they need to take rest breaks between activities.
+Ask them if they need to take rest breaks.
 Try not to take the effects of the illness too lightly, but don’t be overprotective.
 Keep inviting and urging the person to do things with you and others.

 Encourage other friends to visit.
 Maybe they would be willing to do errands, cook meals, or care for the children.
 If they can’t visit, ask them to write, email, or call.